WasmEdge/WasmEdge/docs/book/en/src/sdk/node.md

-# Node.js SDK
+# WasmEdge Node.js SDK

-In this tutorial, I will show you how to incorporate WebAssembly functions, written in Rust, into Node.js applications on the server via the WasmEdge Node.js SDK.
+In this tutorial, we will show you how to incorporate the WebAssembly functions written in Rust into Node.js applications on the server via the WasmEdge Node.js SDK.
 This approach combines Rust's **performance**, WebAssembly's **security and portability**, and JavaScript's **ease-of-use**.
 A typical application works like this.

 * The host application is a Node.js web application written in JavaScript.
 It makes WebAssembly function calls.
-* The WebAssembly bytecode program is written in Rust.
+* The WebAssembly application is written in Rust.
 It runs inside the WasmEdge Runtime, and is called from the Node.js web application.

 > [Fork this Github repository](https://github.com/second-state/wasmedge-nodejs-starter/fork) to start coding!